 Due to this, illegal activities will not be permitted such as making multiple copies of materials covered by copyright and/or the viewing, distributing, or downloading of child pornography.

 The Library Classroom (LIB 211) is dedicated for information literacy instruction presented by faculty librarians, as well as training sessions, workshops, or other seminars presented by Library & Learning Commons staff.
 The room may also be reserved by other faculty on an ad hoc basis, pending library need/priority.
-Contact the Library at email@example.com or (360) 442-2660 to reserve this room for your class session.
+Contact the Library at email@example.com or (360) 442-2660 to reserve this room.
 When the classroom is not in use for library instruction or other scheduled classes, the room will be open for student use.
 A notice showing the day, date, and time that the room has been scheduled will be posted by the classroom door.